-The accessory spare wheel can be supplied in two different versions, in a bag or for storing under the cargo area floor.
+Two different versions of the spare wheel can be supplied, in a bag or beneath the cargo floor.

 The following instructions only apply if a spare wheel has been purchased as an accessory for the car.
 If the car is not equipped with a spare wheel - see information about Emergency puncture repair (TMK).

 The spare wheel (Temporary spare) is only intended for use temporarily and must be replaced by an ordinary wheel as soon as possible.
 The car's handling may be altered by the use of the spare wheel.
 The spare wheel is smaller than the normal wheel.
 The car's ground clearance is affected accordingly.
 Pay attention to high kerbs and do not machine wash the car.
 If the spare wheel is fitted on the front axle, you cannot use snow chains at the same time.
 On all-wheel drive cars the drive on the rear axle can be disconnected.
 The spare wheel must not be repaired.

 The correct tyre pressure for the spare wheel is stated in the tyre pressure table.

 - Never drive faster than 80 km/h (50 mph) with a spare wheel on the car.